 Shunjun LI, Cyber Security Group, University of Kent, Canterbury, UK

 Brian Y. LIM, National University of Singapore, SG

 Luca LONGO, Knowledge & Data Engineering Group, Trinity College, Dublin, IE

-Huamin QU, Human-Computer Interaction Group & HKUST VIS, Hong-Kong University of Science and Technology, CN
+Huamin QU, Human-Computer Interaction Group & HKUST VIS, Hong-Kong University of Science & Technology, CN

 Daniele MAGAZZENI, Trusted Autonomous Systems Hub, King’s College London, UK

 Stephen K. REED, Center for Research in Mathematics and Science Education, San Diego State University, US

 Marco Tulio RIBEIRO, Guestrin Group, University of Washington, Seattle, WA, US